1. Introduction – what is good tone?

 A moderate and average vibrato speed is four pulses per beat at 69 beats/minute.

 Using throat vibrato allows the air support system to remain stable and to produce vibrato by using much smaller muscles instead of the larger abdominal muscles, thereby, conserving energy.
 X-ray movies have shown that players using abdominal vibrato are also using their vocal folds, even if they are not aware of it.
 However, using abdominal muscles to vibrate (often misnamed “diaphragm vibrato”) can generate a smoother, more flexible vibrato that may help keep the body more free, and is often easier to learn.
-Some combination of the two may be appropriate.
+Some combination of the two may be desired.

 To practice vibrato on the oboe, starting with abdominal: